coderjareczek/MiniCity/README.md

+# MiniCity

-This is public repository of a university project - a city simulator.
+### This is a public repository of a university project - a city simulator.
-There is documentation added including more details(it's partly written in Polish).
+### For more details check documentation (partly written in Polish).